larntz/lemmy-directory/content/community/lemmy.dbzer0.com/hybridhumanpiracy.md

 ---
 title: "HybridHuman"
 name: "hybridhumanpiracy"
-description: "**Cool kids club!**Discord invite: https://discord.gg/d9wsgPrJxKGuilded invite: https://www.guilded.gg/i/k1b1l87pAllmylinks:https://allmylinks.com/hybridhuman**Rule #1 - Be civil:** Insulting others is not allowed.
+description: "**Cool kids club for Emulation!**Discord invite: https://discord.gg/d9wsgPrJxKGuilded invite: https://www.guilded.gg/i/k1b1l87pAllmylinks:https://allmylinks.com/hybridhuman**Rule #1 - Be civil:** Insulting others is not allowed.
 Users that show abusive/toxic behavior will be expelled from our server.**Rule #2 - English only:** As of now, only English is allowed in our text channels.
 It's okay to mention a few words from other languages, but you must mainly use English to chat.**Rule #3 - Not safe for work:** No NSFW posts are allowed, this also means no NSFW profile picture.**Rule #6 - Pirated content:** No posting of copyrighted content.
-Encode links with https://www.base64decode.org"
+Encode links with https://www.base64decode.org**Note** Please keep your post relevant to console Emulation & or Piracy."
 type: community
-date: "2023-06-16 22:56:14"
+date: "2023-06-19 11:35:16"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.dbzer0.com/c/hybridhumanpiracy"
 host: lemmy.dbzer0.com
 lastmod: "{[ .Updated }}"
-subscribers: 6
+subscribers: 9
-posts: 2
+posts: 10
 comments: 0
-weight: 2
+weight: 10
 dau: 1
 wau: 1
 mau: 1